Creditcoin Docs

 • Block finalization: finalizing blocks on two different versions of the chain (forks) in the same time slot

 Each offence has its own penalty calculation.
-Inactivity goes from a minor warning that chills the validator (removes it from the active set) up to slashing 7% of the their total stake if several validators go offline during a single era.
+Inactivity goes from a minor warning that chills the validator (removes it from the active set) up to up to slashing 7% of a validator’s total backing stake if several validators go offline during a single era.

 Validators who commit production or finalization offences get between 0% and 100% of their stake slashed depending on how many offences of the same type where recorded in that particular era.